SAP/luigi/core/examples/luigi-example-svelte/README.md

 npm install
 ```

-2. Start webpack to run this application:
+2. Build and run this application in development mode:

 ```bash
 npm run dev